cabaird/Unit-Test-Karma/STANDARDS.md

 # Directives

 * Name your directives with lowerCamelCase.
-* Use `scope` instead of `$scope` in your link function.
-In the compile, post/pre link functions you have already defined arguments which will be passed when the function is invoked, you won't be able to change them using DI.
+* Use `scope` instead of `$scope` in your link function?
 This style is also used in AngularJS's source code.
 * Use custom prefixes for your directives to prevent name collisions with third-party libraries.
 * Do not use `ng` or `ui` prefixes since they are reserved for AngularJS and AngularJS UI usage.
 * DOM manipulations must be done only through directives.